Skip to main content

 • No use of pesticides classified as WHO class 1A and 1B.

 • No use of any types of chemicals listed in the Rotterdam/Stockholm conventions.
-Click here for a complete list of chemicals, including pesticides and fertilizers.
+(List of chemicals, including pesticides and fertilizers)

-• Managing riparian or buffer zones to protect natural waterways.
+• In accordance with KORINDO’s Riparian SOP, we are committed to managing riparian or buffer zones to protect natural waterways.

 • Respecting and supporting the rights and needs of local communities in sustainably utilizing Non-Timber Forest Products (NTFPs).